 Brielle Manovich is the current Graduate Program Coordinator in the Department of Criminology, Law and Society.
 Prior to beginning her career in higher education, Brielle worked with non-profit organizations with a focus on youth development and therapeutic wilderness rehabilitation.
 Her career experiences include administrative duties, program and event planning/management, and outdoor education, challenge course, and teambuilding facilitation.

-Brielle recently completed the M.A. in Higher Education and Student Development program at Mason.
+Brielle completed the M.A. in Higher Education and Student Development program at Mason.
 Her research interests include college access, first-generation students, access and persistence of foster youth, campus-support programs for foster youth, and faculty development, particularly of women in academia.

 As a requirement for the M.A. program, Brielle completed a semester-long practicum with the Center for First-generation Student Success where she worked on various projects designed to support first-generation students across a variety of institutional types.